berthanlon/CAN-Kalman-MLE/README.md

 # CAN-Kalman-MLE
-Code used in the two radar scenario for the paper 'Coordinate Ascent Neural Kalman-MLE for state estimation'.
+Code used in the two radar scenario for the CAN-Kalman MLE paper [1].
+The paper received the best paper runner-up award at the IEEE 35th International Workshop on Machine Learning for Signal Processing (MLSP).

 ## Link to paper